Background

 In June 2000 I started to work at the Department of Industrial Design in Delft on a project investigating why people become attached to durable products.
 From 2002-2007, I worked on a project investigating multisensory product experiences, funded by the NWO MAGW VIDI program.
 In 2008 the book Product Experience was published, which I edited together with Paul Hekkert.
 This book contains a collection of chapters written by experts from all over the world, covering topics from perceiving products through the senses and understanding how to operate them, to their symbolic and emotional meanings.

 Meanwhile, my interests started to shift from understanding the experiences people have, towards designing for particular experiences.
 Because the experiential qualities of the product become more and more important for market success, companies become more interested in creating specific experiences.
 But how can you target specific experiences in the design process?
-My colleagues and I have developed several approaches that support the experience-driven design process.
-In January 2011, a book containing 35 experience-driven design projects was published by Eleven Publishing.
+In January 2011, a book containing 35 experience-driven design projects from TU Delft was published by Eleven Publishing.
 I edited this book together with Pieter Desmet.
 The innovative book design for From Floating Wheelchairs to Mobile Car Parks by Chris van Diemen and Jeroen van Erp has won a Bronze European Design Award.

 Studio ZIN